 Consists of fees billed for professional services rendered for (i) the audit of Old National's consolidated financial statements and the integrated audit of internal control, (ii) the review of the interim condensed consolidated financial statements included in quarterly reports on Form 10-Q, (iii) the services that are normally provided by the principal accountant in connection with statutory and regulatory filings or engagements, and (iv) other services that generally only the principal accountant can provide.
-These services included fees for the audit of the financial statements of Indiana Old National Insurance Company in 2015 and 2014 and for HUD audits for 2015 and 2014, consents on registration statements in 2015 and 2014, and comfort letter services related to the issuance of debt.
+These services included fees for the audit of the financial statements of Indiana Old National Insurance Company in 2017 and 2016, HUD audits for 2017 and 2016, and consents on registration statements in 2017 and 2016.